Stan-Sizhe-Yang/Inferring-language-dispersal-patterns-with-velocity-field-estimation/README.md

 pca.vel <- pca.velocity(data.03, pre, label)
 color <- velocity.plt(pca.vel$data.comb, pca.vel$v.dirc, l = 1.2, ratio = 1)
 ```
 &emsp;&emsp;The output ```pca.vel``` contains two elements.
 The first one is the matrix containing the PC values of the binary-coded lingusitic traits.
 The second one is the matrix containing the velocity vectors of language samples within PC space.
-The "velocity.plt" function will return a figure that is the visualization of the velocity field within PC space as shown in below.
+The ```velocity.plt``` function will return a figure that is the visualization of the velocity field within PC space as shown in below.
 The parameter ```l``` is the length of the arrow visualized in this figure and the parameter ```ratio``` is the aspect ratio of this figure.

 ![image](https://github.com/Stan-Sizhe-Yang/Inferring-language-dispersal-patterns-with-velocity-field-estimation/assets/46415427/9eb61030-93bb-4ee6-b2ea-c80afab26d06)